 When an incident occurs, information will likely be coming in from a number of sources: users opening tickets, servers throwing errors, applications throwing alerts—even emails coming in.
 The first step toward resolving these issues is to take in all that noise and make sense of it.
 That’s where Opsgenie can help.
 Opsgenie recognizes an incident and gathers all the information, feeding it into a single place, thereby minimizing the noise and enabling the people charged with resolving the incident to focus on the work at hand.

-Because Opsgenie is tightly integrated with Jira Service Desk (JSD), an alert is automatically generated in JSD.
+Because Opsgenie is now incorporated into Jira Service Management (JSM), an alert is automatically generated in JSM.
 Users going to the service desk will see this alert and can click on the notification to learn more.

 This takes them to Statuspage where the user community can find more in-depth information about what is happening and follow along from wherever they are, if they choose to do so.
 Statuspage can even pull in information from relevant third-party applications as necessary.
 For instance, if Salesforce is experiencing an issue, an organization’s sales team can see that information in Statuspage